 Moreover, Baptists said the apostles did not use force but they endured scourging and stonings and the like.
-The worst they did to those who would not receive the gospel was to shake the dust off their feet (Matthew 10:14; Luke 10:11; Acts 13:51).19 Also, the New Testament, said Baptists, stressed that we are not to lord it over one another (Mark 10:35ff).20 free people from all that would hold them back from obedience to God.
-Freedom for Baptists was far more than a constitutional right or a governmental gift.
-God, not nations or courts or human law, is the ultimate source of liberty.
+The worst they did to those who would not receive the gospel was to shake the dust off their feet (Matthew 10:14; Luke 10:11; Acts 13:51).
+Also, the New Testament, said Baptists, stressed that we are not to lord it over one another (Mark 10:35ff).